 You should also consider the rating of the window.
 Windows today come rated for different uses.
 You probably wont want to pay for a triple glazed window that keeps all the heat in if you are just storing garden tools in it.
 In contrast you wouldn't want to install single glazed windows in a garden office.
 If you were to do so you may have problems regulating the temperature in your office.
 More on shed windows....

-I am planning more design competitions in 2010 so put your contact details in the box on the sign up page for my monthly e-zine Shed Building Monthly (it's FREE) so that you will here about the latest events.
-Hey... even if your shed design doesn't win, your ideas will have progressed a great deal and you will get some great ideas from the other contributors.
+I am planning more design competitions so put your contact details in the box on the sign up page for my monthly e-zine Shed Building Monthly (it's FREE) so that you will hear about the latest events.

 Keep in touch with our monthly newsletter